Ectopic Pregnancy Explained: Symptoms and What to Know

 Risk Factors for Ectopic Pregnancy

-• Having an intrauterine device (IUD) in place at conception
+- Having an intrauterine device (IUD) in place during time of conception

-Even without known risk factors, an ectopic pregnancy can still occur.
-Awareness of the symptoms and seeking timely medical care are essential for everyone.
+Even without known risk factors, an ectopic pregnancy can still happen.

 Ectopic Pregnancy Symptoms: What to Watch For